LinaNoor-AGI/static_motifs/towards_a_symbolic_cosmology/towards_a_symbolic_cosmology-v1.0.1.md

 **Lemma 3.1 (Ontological status of universes-as-points).** The statement “our universe is a lattice point” is ontological rather than metaphorical.
 The swirl field $\Phi$ and motif structure bind a unique motif anchor $p_i$ to its emergent field $S_{p_i}$, and that pair encodes all internal dynamics.
 Consequently, NSFG treats universes as literal coherence points in $P$, not as analogies or heuristics.

-With points and adjacency fixed by coherence, the next step is to recast distance as accumulated unresolved swirl between points.
+With points and adjacency fixed by coherence, the next step is to recast distance as the accumulated unresolved swirl internal to a point’s swirl field — i.e., between its motifs.

 ---